 The best way is to begin volunteering in the agency or organisation where you want to do your placement - and hopefully gain employment when you qualify.
 An organisation is far more likely to say yes to your request to do your placement there if they already know you.
 Choose an organisation where you would ideally like to work in the future and volunteer there - a few hours a week is enough, though some may require more.

-We highly recommend you begin networking, exploring and volunteering as soon as possible to give you the best chance of securing a great placement when the time comes.
-It can take up to 6 months to secure a placement if you have not done some groundwork previously.
+Even if volunteering is not a mandatory part of your course, we highly recommend you begin networking, exploring and volunteering as soon as possible to give you the best chance of securing a great placement when the time comes.

-Each School will contact students at the most appropriate time to provide all the information you need to get ready for placement.
+Each discipline will contact students at the most appropriate time to provide all the information you need to get ready for placement.

-Should you require further information before that time, or if you have any questions about placement, please contact your respective School.
+Should you require further information before that time, or if you have any questions about placement, please contact your Student Placement Adviser.